pinacai/PINAC_Workspace/README.md

 ## 🎨 Themes

-You have a new color theme idea ?
-We got you !
+Do you have a new color theme idea?
+We got you!
 <br />

 <img src="https://github.com/pinacai/PINAC_Workspace/blob/main/assets/Dawn_&_Dusk.jpg" alt="Dawn & Dusk Screenshot">